Emissions standards for taxis

 You can charge your ZEC vehicle at public charging points.
 Read more about electric vehicles and rapid charging in London.

-We're working to deliver 300 new rapid charge points by the end of 2020.
-We will install 150 by the end of 2018, a significant number of which will be dedicated for taxi use only.
+We've delivered more than 300 new rapid charge points and a significant number of these are taxi-dedicated.
 To locate rapid charge points near you, visit the National Charge Point Registry website, or visit the Zap Map, on which you can filter for "taxi-only" charging points and you can see whether a particular charging point is currently available or occupied.

 Taxi Vehicle Age Limits

 From 1 November 2019 the maximum taxi operating age has been mandated so that no taxi will be licensed to operate over its relevant age limit.
-This will apply to all licensed taxis.
+This applies to all licensed taxis.

 Since 1 November 2019 taxi age limit exemptions have been removed.
 These include: